ishwargalane/planty/DEV_CONTAINER_USAGE.md

 - **Build Errors**: Run the "Clean" task and try building again
 - **Docker Issues**: Ensure Docker Desktop is running before opening the project
 - **Flash Fails on macOS**: Make sure you have ESP-IDF v5.4 installed locally
+- **OTA Update Fails**: Ensure your device is connected to Wi-Fi and properly registered with ESP-Rainmaker

 ## Project Structure